 - Greater public transparency and accountability.

-- The availability of quality outcome/performance measures will allow to review and improve their practice.
+- The availability of quality outcome/performance measures will allow review and improve the practice of care providers.

-- To offer patients the information and opportunity to make informed choices about their care.
+- Offer patients the information and opportunity to make informed choices about their care.

 - Evidence for service improvement and quality assurance of operations/treatment offered.